Two will soon become one, as two major names in the reinsurance world are set to combine their operations.

 According to a release announcing the move, the two businesses are “highly complementary” and have a “shared strategic vision.”
 The hope is that the new firm will be ideally positioned to pursue expansion opportunities across almost 150 countries.

-Once the deal is finalised, SiriusPoint will be led by current non-executive chairman of the board at Third Point Re Siddhartha (Sid) Sankaran.
+Once the deal is finalized, SiriusPoint will be led by current non-executive chairman of the board at Third Point Re Siddhartha (Sid) Sankaran.
 He will take the role of chairman and chief executive officer of the combined firm.
 Meanwhile, current CEO of Third Point Re Dan Malloy will remain as a senior underwriting executive.

 “We are excited to create a powerful new entity that focuses on underwriting first but strives for excellence in its investment results,” said Sankaran.
 “This transaction further strengthens our reinsurance operations and positions us to enter lines of business with higher risk-adjusted returns to achieve underwriting profitability.
 Combining with Sirius Group accelerates our continuing objective to deliver consistently strong book value per share growth over the long-term.
 Our new scale and global platform, diverse franchise, and enhanced financial profile will enable us to provide tremendous value to clients, brokers, and shareholders.
 I look forward to working with Sirius Group's terrific and dedicated team.”